monk-io/docs/docs/cli/monkd.md

 ## Description

-`monkd` is the Monk engine daemon.
-It implements all of Monk's functionalities and is required to be running in order for Monk setup to operate.
+`monkd` is the MonkOS daemon.
+It implements all of Monk's functionalities and is required to be running in order for MonkOS setup to operate.

 Running `monkd` in a normal scenario does not require any options.
 It is advised to run `monkd` as a service on your system.
-See Running monccd as a service for an example setup.
+See Running `monkd` as a service for an example setup.

 ### Usage